Rise Broadband Internet in Nebraska at a Glance

 | Rise 25 | 25 / 5 Mbps | Fixed Wireless | $45/mo |

 Fixed wireless plans require line-of-sight to a Rise tower, which a site survey will confirm during the installation process.
 Fiber availability is limited to specific neighborhoods in Nebraska, with expanding coverage near Omaha and Lincoln.
-Actual speeds may vary depending on distance from the tower, weather conditions common to the Sandhills grasslands, Platte River valley, and eastern bluffs, and network congestion.
+Actual speeds may vary depending on distance from the tower, weather conditions common to the Sandhills grasslands, Platte River valley.
+Eastern bluffs, and network congestion.
 Equipment rental fees may apply; contact Rise for current promotions in Douglas County and surrounding areas.

 Rise Broadband Coverage in Nebraska

-Rise Broadband's Nebraska coverage area spans the Sandhills grasslands, Platte River valley, and eastern bluffs, with tower locations designed to serve both suburban edges and deeply rural communities.
+Rise Broadband's Nebraska coverage area spans the Sandhills grasslands, Platte River valley.
+Eastern bluffs, with tower locations designed to serve both suburban edges and deeply rural communities.
 The fixed wireless network reaches portions of Douglas County, Lancaster County, and Sarpy County, with the densest coverage around Omaha and Lincoln.
-Rural subscribers near Bellevue and Grand Island benefit from Rise's focused investment in areas affected by Sandhills terrain and extremely low population density in western counties, where traditional wired providers have been slow to build.
+Rural subscribers near Bellevue and Grand Island benefit from Rise's focused investment in areas affected by Sandhills terrain.
+Extremely low population density in western counties, where traditional wired providers have been slow to build.

 Fiber deployment in Nebraska is more limited, targeting select communities where Rise has secured construction permits and right-of-way agreements.
 Residents should check Rise Broadband's coverage map online, as new towers and fiber routes are commissioned throughout the year.
 The company also participates in FCC broadband subsidy programs, including the Affordable Connectivity Program, to extend service to low-income households in underserved parts of Nebraska.